-Nepalitelecom is a website which provides latest telecom news, information and offers in Nepal.
+Nepalitelecom is a website that provides the latest telecom news, information, and offers in Nepal.

-Do follow us in our fb, twitter to get the latest posts.
+Do follow us on our FB, Twitter to get the latest posts.

 In Nepal, the concept of digital payment service providers started with the introduction of a credit card by Nabil Bank in 1990.
 Kumari Bank was the initiator of online banking in Nepal.
-Although it took some time for such services to be part of people’s lives, the digital payment services are now popular among Nepali users.
+Although it took some time for such services to be part of people’s lives, digital payment services are now popular among Nepali users.

-The concept of digital/mobile wallet started in 2009 after the launch of eSewa by F1 Soft International.
+The concept of digital/mobile wallets started in 2009 after the launch of eSewa by F1 Soft International.
 The introduction of eSewa revolutionized the concept of digital payment in Nepal.
 Since then Nepal has seen different digital payment service providers.
-Since eSewa, other payment systems like Khalti, IME Pay, QPay, iPay etc. have launched their services.
+Since eSewa, other payment systems like Khalti, IME Pay, QPay, iPay, etc. have launched their services.

 ALSO READ: Top online news portal of Nepal

-In this blog, I am going to discuss the top five most popular digital wallets of Nepal.
+In this blog, I am going to discuss the top five most popular online/digital wallets of Nepal.
 The list has been prepared based on the popularity of their use as well as the services they offer.
 However, mobile wallets may have varied use based on the necessity of the users.

 You can simply open the account for the app and load the account.
-However, for now, you can load account from the web only.
-This fund can be used for payment to the merchants that are signed by iPay.
+However, for now, you can load accounts from the web only.
+This fund can be used for payment to the merchants that are signed by day.
 It has maintained two layers of security for a transaction where you are required to input the transaction password.

 Although it was launched a long time back, it has not been able to lure more users to use it.
 The reason for this is that it has only five partner banks and has a limitation when it comes to mobile top-ups, airline ticketing, utility payment, and other services.

-The digital wallet is also giving you tickets for Chandragiri Hills Cable car.
+The digital wallet is also giving you tickets for the Chandragiri Hills Cable car.
 You can enjoy your digital life that is hassle-free with no queue and no penalty for delay.
-You can simply do your work sitting at home or even when you are at the go.
+You can simply do your work sitting at home or even when you are on the go.

 If you are planning to use this digital wallet as an agent of IME Pay, you can download the IME Pay agent app.
-This will be helpful for agents as they can utilize all the facilities from their mobile device.
+This will be helpful for agents as they can utilize all the facilities from their mobile devices.
 The agent app is also available in the Android app store for free download.

 ALSO READ: Top video streaming apps in Nepal

-Although Khalti was launched only in 2017, it has come up with some popular lineup of services to make it second popular digital payment service provider in Nepal.
-Initially, it was available only for Android and web platform.
+Although Khalti was launched only in 2017, it has come up with a popular lineup of services to make it the second most popular digital payment service provider in Nepal.
+Initially, it was available only for Android and web platforms.
 Now you can get this wallet for iOS devices as well.

-Apart from the regular services given by digital wallet, Khalti has partnered with OYO hotel chain recently.
-You can book more than 30 hotels from OYO chain in Kathmandu and Pokhara.
+Apart from the regular services given by the digital wallet, Khalti has partnered with the OYO hotel chain recently.
+You can book more than 30 hotels from the OYO chain in Kathmandu and Pokhara.
 There is a facility to pay for different event tickets via scan.
-You can enjoy the services of Khalti wallet by downloading the app from the app store in the given link (iOS).
+You can enjoy the services of the Khalti wallet by downloading the app from the app store.

 The undisputed winner of the digital wallet service providers in Nepal contest goes to eSewa.
 This is not because they were a pioneer to start the service in Nepal, but the popularity of their app along with the number of users says it all.
 They are the most trusted and most used digital wallet service in Nepal.
 They have huge coverage and their services are used by a large number of merchants.

-Nepal Rastra Bank, the central bank of Nepal had provided it with mobile money license for the first time.
-To be honest, there are no competitors for them except for some promising sign shown by Khalti.
+Nepal Rastra Bank, the central bank of Nepal had provided it with a mobile money license for the first time.
+To be honest, there are no competitors for them except for some promising signs shown by Khalti.
 Their range of service has grown so big that they can simply not worry about anyone to catch them up so easily.
 There is a facility for airline ticketing not only for domestic but for international as well.

 You can use the remittance service of Western Union from eSewa.
 They have partnered with this popular remittance service.
 The quality of service and satisfied customers are the main reason to make the eSewa top the list.

-Apart from the digital wallets mentioned in the list, there are many other digital wallet service providers in Nepal.
-Prabhu Pay is similar to IME Pay in services and has been a popular mobile wallet as well.
+Apart from the digital wallets mentioned in the list, there are many other digital wallet service providers in Nepal like DigiPay, QPay, Pay Well Nepal, and more.
 QPay has been popular in recent days with more users downloading as well as using its services.
-Bunch of new digital payment platforms are also being launched and including that from big business houses as well.
+Another payment provider named CellPay has also been launched with the investment of IMS (Samsung distributor).
+A bunch of new digital payment platforms is also being launched including that from CG as well.

-These days the mobile wallets are increasing in numbers day by day providing the same kind of services.
-So, we can say the mobile wallets are mushrooming in Nepal with not so differentiations.
-Due to which, none of them can sustain well in the highly competitive market.
+These days mobile wallets are increasing in numbers day by day providing the same kind of services.
+So, we can say the mobile wallets are mushrooming in Nepal with not-so-differentiations.
+Due to this, none of them can sustain well in the highly competitive market.
 So, either merging or doing different will definitely give them a competitive advantage over others.

 You can also use mobile apps from different banks that are providing some services similar to these digital wallets.

 It all started with eSewa, however, today Nepal’s market has some tough competitors who can challenge to thrive and give better services.
-We can say that in the coming decade Nepal will be much closer towards the paperless economy.
+We can say that in the coming decade Nepal will be much closer to a paperless economy.